Cetpet/stake-platform-site/README.md

-# stake-platform-site
+# transparent-allocation-system
-Transparent stake-based platform with fixed risks and predictable rewards.
+Transparent allocation system with fixed contributions and predictable outcomes.